 ROCKCOTE EcoStyle Paint has been used for all interior painted walls, quietly contributing to the beauty of the new facilities as well as the healthiness of the environments within.

-Jafrul Khandker from Bertoldi Architects said that zero VOC paints and finishes were an important consideration in a school environment.
+Jafrul Khandker from Bertoldi Architects said that non-toxic paints and finishes were an important consideration in a school environment.

 There is a perception that new buildings will always be accompanied by a new building smell, which is often due to toxins in the paint.
 We don’t like that smell.
 With the EcoStyle Paint, the building can be occupied immediately after the paint is dry and there is no smell and no lingering fumes,” he said.